-Information for new students, spring 2024
+Information for new students, autumn 2024

 Congratulations for being accepted to study at Diak, Helsinki, Finland!